 This change fixes these problems by introducing and using a "distribution" field for both the units_deb_release and units_deb_component collections.

-#1 Updated by taylorcw over 2 years ago
+#1 Updated by taylorcw almost 3 years ago

 I found part of the issue is with Ubuntu's release file has Suite is the sub-dist folder and Codename as the overall dist.